lalamove/blitzkrieg/README.md

 ### Status

-Blitzkrieg prints a summary the following summary through it's `Stats` object which is accessible during each worker's call or at the end of all hit segemnts.
+Blitzkrieg prints a summary through it's `Stats` object, which is accessible during each worker's call or at the end of all hit segments.

 Here's an example of the output: (See [Hello](./examples/hello/main.go) for code)